carlohamalainen/carlohamalainen.github.io/_posts/2012-05-31-debian-squeeze-on-thinkpad-x121e-installation-notes.md

 The version of VirtualBox in Squeeze is not new enough to compile against a 3.2 kernel, so just grab the 4.x release from [www.virtualbox.org](https://www.virtualbox.org/).

-## Where&#8217;s the Insert key!?
+## Where's the Insert key!?

-I think it&#8217;s strange that there is no Insert key on the X121e.
+I think it's strange that there is no Insert key on the X121e.
 According to [this post](http://www.msfn.org/board/topic/153124-thinkpad-x121e-annoyances/) there are some key combos to get the missing keys:

 <pre>Fn + I = Insert
 Fn + P = Pause